Provides advice on IPR protection, including information on the registration of patents and trademarks.

-While the U.S. Government stands ready to assist, there is little we can do if the rights holders have not taken these fundamental steps necessary to secure and enforcing their IP in a timely fashion.
-Moreover, in many countries, rights holders who delay enforcing their rights on a mistaken belief that the U.S. Government can provide a political resolution to a legal problem may find that their rights have been eroded or abrogated due to legal doctrines such as statutes of limitations, laches, estoppel, or unreasonable delay in prosecuting a lawsuit.
+It is important that rights holders take fundamental steps necessary to secure and enforce their intellectual property rights in a timely fashion.
+In many countries, rights holders who delay enforcing their rights may find that their rights have been eroded or abrogated due to legal doctrines such as statutes of limitations, laches, estoppel, or unreasonable delay in prosecuting a lawsuit.
 In no instance should U.S. Government advice be a substitute for the obligation of a rights holder to pursue its case promptly.

 It is always advisable to conduct due diligence on potential partners.
 Negotiate with a complete understanding of your partner’s position and give your partner clear incentives to honor the contract.
 Consider carefully, however, whether to permit your partner to register your IP rights on your behalf.
 Doing so may create a risk that your partner will list itself as the IP owner and fail to transfer the rights should the partnership end.
-Keep an eye on your cost structure and reduce the margins (and the incentive) of would-be bad actors.
 Projects and sales in El Salvador require constant attention.
 Work with legal counsel familiar with Salvadoran laws to create a solid contract that includes non-compete clauses and confidentiality/non-disclosure provisions.

 It is also recommended that small and medium-sized companies understand the importance of working together with trade associations and organizations to support efforts to protect IP and stop counterfeiting.
 There are a number of these organizations, both El Salvador and U.S.-based.
 These include: